ProfBird/CS246-CourseMaterials/Labs/Lab1/Assignment1Instructions.md

 ## Submission

-- Upload your document to Moodle in docx or pdf format.

-  (Do not zip the document.
-Do not upload just a link to the document.)
+- **Problem solving Report**: Submit this document to Moodle.
+This is the product of your teams work.

+- **Team contribution report**: Submit a document describing who did which parts of the project.
-- Put a link to the organization's existing web site in the *online text* for this Moodle assignment.
+- **Web site**: Put a link to the organization's existing web site in the *online text* for this Moodle assignment.

+Documents must be in docx or pdf format.
+Do not zip the document.
+Do not upload just a link to the document.
+Only one team member needs to make a submission on behalf of the team.

 ------

-Written by Brian Bird, Lane Community College, winter 2020, updated 2023.
+Written by Brian Bird, Lane Community College, winter 2020, updated <time>2024</time>.

 ------